Create a Plan and Skill Up

 - On the Salesforce StackExchange, get expert guidance from an active developer community featuring some of the most prominent developers from across the globe.

 Have you been?
 We highly recommend it.
 Dreamforce is a great place to learn, network, and connect.
+Visit the Dreamforce website to see featured videos and keynotes from last year's event, and to stay up-to-date with plans for our next event.

 Can’t get to Dreamforce?
 Attend an event the next time we roll into your hometown.
 These events give you the chance to attend great keynotes, learn firsthand from leading customers how to be successful with Salesforce, and get up close and personal with our entire suite of products.
 You can also find Salesforce User Groups in cities around the world that meet regularly to network and learn.